 Shop snoop around the Strand Antiques Shop.
 This store is on Devonshire Road, which is just off Chiswick High Road.
 The name is a bit misleading, but they used to be located at the Strand-on-the-Green, also in Chiswick, before they moved some sixteen years ago.
 It’s such a magical place to discover everything from collectable furniture, lighting, home accessories, decorative objects and something for your curiosity cabinet.
 If you’re looking for antiques and collectables, antique lighting London, antique accessories for the home or Chiswick High Road Shops then do check out the Strand Antiques Shop.

 My Favourite Five Pieces from the Strand Antiques Shop

-For a small shop they certainly have plenty of amazing antique furniture, lighting, tableware, kitchenware and home accessories to view.
-It was hard to narrow down five items to share with you and because I am not an antiques expert I have no idea about their origin or whether these are real treasures.
+For a small shop, they certainly have plenty of amazing antique furniture, lighting, tableware, kitchenware and home accessories to view.
+It was hard to narrow down five items to share with you, and because I am not an antique expert, I have no idea about their origin or whether these are real treasures.
 I just picked out those objects which caught my eye like this totally kitsch teapot.
-With its jelly mould shape, peachy colour with gold overlay of tropical plants and that ornate arm and lid, it would certainly cheer up any tea party – £30.
+With its jelly mould shape, peachy colour with a gold overlay of tropical plants and that ornate arm and lid, it would cheer up any tea party – £30.

-This 1930’s Jug is also a peachy colour with a delightful iridescent sheen.
-I love the geometric three dimensional shape which is quite spectacular.
-Aside from being a useful jug it would also make a very stunning vase.
+The 1930’s Jug is also a peachy colour with a delightful iridescent sheen.
+I love the geometric, three-dimensional shape which is quite spectacular.
+Aside from being a useful jug, it would also make a very stunning vase.
 Check out that fabulous handle – £35.